tangrams/tangram-docs/docs/Syntax-Reference/sources.md

 #### `max_display_zoom`, `min_display_zoom`
 Optional _integer_.
 No default.

+`min_display_zoom` sets the lowest zoom level at which data from the source will be *requested* or *displayed*.

-`max_display_zoom` sets the highest zoom level which will be requested from the datasource. `min_display_zoom` sets the lowest zoom level which will be requested from the datasource.
-Outside of this range, tiles will not be requested nor displayed.
+`max_display_zoom` sets the highest zoom level at which data from the source will be *displayed* (see `max_zoom` to set the highest zoom level at which data will be *requested* from the server).

+Outside of this range, data will not be requested nor displayed.

 ```yaml
 sources: